Rob Russo enters his 19th season as head coach of the Denison men's soccer program in 2017.

 Russo began his coaching career in 1978 at Miami University of Ohio as an assistant on the men's soccer staff.
 In 1980, he was named head coach of the program as well as serving as a physical education instructor during his time at Miami.
 Following his four-year stint in Oxford, Russo moved on to coach the men's soccer team at Gannon University in Erie, Pa.
 During his nine years at Gannon, Russo's teams appeared in the NCAA Division II tournament six times.
 He was named the Western Pennsylvania Intercollegiate Soccer Conference's Coach of the Year three times (1983, '84 and '85), Mid-Atlantic Regional Coach of the Year and National Soccer Coaches Association of America (NSCAA) National Coach of the Year.
 In January of 2010, Russo was inducted into the Gannon University Hall of Fame where he remains the program's all-time leader in coaching victories.

 In the fall of 1991, Russo took the head coaching position at the University of South Carolina-Spartanburg.
 During his four seasons in Spartanburg, Russo's teams advanced to the NCAA Division II tournament each year.
 In 1992, he was named the NSCAA South Regional Coach of the Year.
 He earned Peach Belt Conference Coach of the Year recognition in both 1992 and 1994.
 Russo also served as a physical education instructor.
 He was president of the Western Pennsylvania Intercollegiate Soccer Conference in 1983.

-Along with his soccer coaching responsibilities, Russo's position includes appointment as an assistant professor in Denison's Department of Athletics, Physical Education and Recreation.
+Along with his soccer coaching responsibilities, Russo's position includes appointment as an assistant professor in Denison's Department of Health Exercise and Sport Studies.